Updated: Jan 12

 Later on, I met up with Gerhard again.
-We went back to the Château Frontenac around dusk and walked alongside the glowing sodium vapor lamps that line the promenade, and then decided to grab some beer at a dépanneur (or épicerie) not far from the hotel.
+We went back to the Château Frontenac around dusk and walked alongside the string of benches and glowing park lamps that line the promenade, and then decided to grab some beer at a dépanneur (or épicerie) not far from the hotel.
 It was the perfect cap on a perfect day in this perfect city.

 I stayed in Quebec City for three and a half days, departing for Montreal on July 20th.
 The experiences I had during that time were some of the greatest souvenirs of my travels across Canada.
 I have not been back to this grand city, but I would love to revisit and walk the old streets again and hang out at the Château Frontenac and create new memories of this old city.